Restrictions of B\'ekoll\'e--Bonami weights and Bloch functions: Introduction

-Moreover, if $Z$ additionally is weakly separated (and hence interpolating), then, for every sequence $(w_n)_{n\in\N}$ satisfying \eqref{eqn:sundberg}, there exists a function $f$ in $\BMO(\mathbb{T})$ with holomorphic Poisson extension such that $f(z_n)=w_n$, for every $n$. \end{theo}

 Given an interpolating sequence $Z$, we therefore seek to characterize the trace of the Bloch space $\mathcal{B}$ onto $Z$.
-The condition \eqref{eqn:sundberg} is of course directly related to the John--Nirenberg inequality for $\BMO(\mathbb{T})$.
-For the larger Bloch space, via the identification of Makarov, we instead have the Azuma--Hoeffding inequality for martingales at our disposal.
-In terms of Bloch functions, we may state this inequality as the estimate
+Note that condition \eqref{eqn:sundberg} is directly related to the John--Nirenberg inequality for $\BMO(\mathbb{T})$.
+For the larger Bloch space we instead have the estimate